Is there a better way to guess when a retrenchment is on the cards?

 Senior managers usually get to know what is going on.
 They also have their career to consider.

-If many of them start heading for the exits, you might also want to start making prep.
+If many of them start heading for the hills, you might also want to start making preparations of your own.

 18. Your Employee Benefits are cut